Election relief fades for UK stocks

 * Miners rally after China cuts interest rates

-* Sage Group up after broker raises target price (Updates with closing prices)
+* Sage Group up after broker raises target price (Adds Royal Mail, BoE)

 By Atul Prakash and Lionel Laurent

-LONDON, May 11 (Reuters) - Britain’s top share index edged down on Monday as a relief rally on the back of last week’s unexpectedly strong Conservative election victory petered out.
+LONDON, May 11 (Reuters) - Britain’s top share index remained broadly flat on Monday as a relief rally on the back of last week’s unexpectedly strong Conservative election victory petered out.

 The trading day was dominated by central-bank decisions, with the Bank of England keeping interest rates on hold at 0.5 percent and a cut in Chinese interest rates supporting commodities and mining shares.

-The blue-chip FTSE 100 index closed down 0.2 percent at 7,029.85 points, underperforming the pan-European FTSEurofirst 300, after surging 2.3 percent on Friday.
+The blue-chip FTSE 100 index hovered at 7,048.32 points at 1451 GMT, underperforming the pan-European FTSEurofirst 300 , after surging 2.3 percent on Friday.
 The index stayed within touching distance of a record high of 7,122.74 points set last month.

 While Credit Suisse upgraded UK equities to “overweight” on the back of the election, the investment bank also warned there would be “ongoing UK uncertainty” over the Conservatives’ slim majority in parliament and the looming referendum on Britain’s membership of the European Union.